 - Hardwood log-3 to 8 inches in diameter and 36 to 40 inches long.
-Cut and let rest away from the sun and wind for two weeks before inoculating. - Mushroom plug spawn-find places to buy this online by searching for "mushroom spawn."
-Not all spawn grow well on every tree species, so choose a spawn based on the type of logs you will be using. - Electric drill (or angle grinder) with a 5/16" drill bit with a stop at 1 inch. - Cheese wax or wax provided by manufacturer of plug spawn (or other foodgrade wax). - Paint brushes, sponges, or cotton daubers (as needed). - Metal tags or plastic container lids. - Hammer and nails.
+Cut and let rest away from the sun and wind for two weeks before inoculating.

+- Mushroom sawdust spawn (one pound)-

+find places to buy this online by searching for

+"mushroom spawn."
+Not all types of spawn

+grow well on every tree species, so choose a

+spawn based on the type of logs you will be

+using.

+- Electric drill (or angle grinder) with a 7/16" drill bit or a drill bit designed for drilling holes for sawdust spawn.
+Mushroom spawn manufacturers often sell these drill bits.

+- Tool for injecting spawn into drilled holes mushroom spawn manufacturers often sell these tools.

+- Cheese wax (or other food-grade wax).

+- Paint brushes, sponges, or cotton daubers.

+- Metal tags or plastic container lids.

+- Hammer and nails.